 KEVIN CLARK leads a generalist studio that thrives on design challenges of all sizes.
 Never afraid to tackle something new, this studio has completed projects in a wide variety of styles, scales, and locations.
 The studio members enjoy working closely with couples and families, finding delight in translating each client’s unique vision into new custom homes.
 With much of its work informed by historic precedent, this studio also enjoys the occasional opportunity to breathe new life into old homes, accepting select, full-scale renovations in historic neighborhoods.
 In addition to designing custom homes across the East Coast and Midwest, the studio members are also skilled place-makers, contributing to the visioning, planning and architecture for new traditional neighborhoods and developments throughout the United States.

-Sharing his time between the Atlanta and New York offices, ANDREW COGAR leads a studio that focuses primarily on the design of large family estates in the Eastern Long Island and Tri-State Area.
+While his role as President has him sharing time between the Atlanta and New York offices, ANDREW COGAR also manages a design studio alongside DAVID VAN GRONINGEN.
+The studio focuses on the design of large family estates in the Eastern Long Island and Tri-State Area.
 Family estate projects combine the team’s passion for land planning and place-making with its experience and skill for designing historically-sensitive renovations and new residential construction.
-These projects often have several layers of private and semi-private uses, including family retreats, nature conservancies, working agricultural preserves and fully operational equestrian facilities.
-In addition to custom residential projects, the studio is also working on significant commissions for civic and developer clients.
+These projects have several layers of private and semi-private uses, including family retreats, nature conservancies, working agricultural preserves and equestrian facilities.
+The studio also focuses on significant land planning commissions for civic and developer clients.
 Beyond the New York area, the studio is currently serving clients throughout the Southeast, from Charlottesville to Atlanta to the Florida panhandle.

 The New York-based studio led by ELIZABETH DILLON shares a vigorous enthusiasm for the research and academic rigor behind their designs.
 The team relishes the discovery of both urban and architectural patterns that define a period or place.
 Understanding the distinguishing characteristics of a place or structure is the exercise; making a new design feel rooted, like it may have been there for generations, is the goal.
 The studio enjoys working with design-informed residential clients, but it is also making a name for itself with municipalities, helping to shape new infill development and redevelopment that preserves or enhances a great, historic place.